Thursday, 21 July 2016

 Those two classes were another major boost for my confidence and self-esteem.
 I had just come out of a seven-year hazy period of self-medication, so mingling again with people in a class setting was quite the experience.

-By the second or third class, I once again realised that I was much more talkative than most of my class mates.
+By the second class or so, I once again realised that I was much more talkative than most of my class mates.
 These were Continuing Studies courses, so most were adults in their mid 20 to mid 30s.

 I equally began noticing that my vocabulary is more expansive than the majority who are Canadians and whose English is supposed to be a first language.
 Of course, some were immigrants, but everyone is an immigrant in Canada and many spoke decent English.